sdcondon/SCGraphTheory.Abstractions/src/Abstractions/README.md

 to deal with this.
 The addition of an edge-valued `Reverse` property, the addition of a property to indicate the "actual" underlying undirected edge (which is identical for reverse edges), and so on.
 See SCGraphTheory.AdjacencyList for an example of an undirected edge implementation with a Reverse property.
-The only cases where this is really going to cause a "problem" is for algorithms that enumerate the edges of a graph directly (i.e. not starting from a particular node or nodes), and operate specifically on undirected graphs.
+The only cases where this is really going to cause a "problem" is for algorithms that enumerate the edges of a graph directly (i.e. not starting from a particular node or nodes), and operate *specifically* on undirected graphs.
 In such cases, you are likely to need to expand on the abstraction (again, probably using a `Reverse` and/or
 `Undirected` prop) in order to write the algorithm in the first place.

-  A parting thought: one way of thinking about this abstraction is that it deals with edge traversals (which are inherently directed) rather than edges - and it is down to the consumer to decide how they want the two concepts to be related.
-This of course could result in a little extra work in certain cases, but does keep the abstraction very simple.
+  A final thought on this: one way of thinking about this abstraction is that it deals with edge traversals (which are inherently directed) rather than edges - and it is down to the consumer to decide how the two concepts are related in their usage.
+This of course could result in a little extra work in certain cases, but (in the author's humble opinion) in the vast majority of situations will not, and thus the resulting simplicity is worthwhile.
 * The declaration of the edges collection of each node as an `IReadOnlyCollection<TEdge>` necessitates boxing by consumers of these interfaces when this collection is a value type.
 See [an alternative formulation in the benchmarks project of the SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search/tree/main/src/Search.Benchmarks/AlternativeAbstractions/TEdges) for more on this.
 * Naming is hard:
   * Why `INode` and not `IVertex`?
 Simply because its shorter.
 I must confess that I am slightly regretting this one though..